-- (1) Operators will capture or combust gas escaping from the Well during drilling operations using the best available technology. - (2) If capturing or combusting gas would pose safety risks to onsite personnel, Operators may request the Director's approval to allow gas to escape into the air.
-Operators may obtain verbal approval, but will document verbal approval by submitting a Form 4, Sundry Notice within 7 days.
-The Operator need not seek a formal variance pursuant to Rule 502.a.
-A Form 23 may also be required if the criteria in Rule 428.c. are met. - (3) Combustors will be located a minimum of 100 feet from the surface hole location and enclosed.
+- (1) Operators will capture or combust gas downstream of the mud-gas separator using best drilling practices while maintaining safe operating conditions. - (2) If capturing or combusting gas would pose safety risks to onsite personnel, Operators may Vent and will provide verbal notification to the Director within 12 hours and submit a Form 4, Sundry Notice within 7 days.
+The Operator need not seek a formal variance pursuant to Rule 502.
+A Form 23, Well Control Report may also be required if the criteria in Rule 428.c are met.
+If Venting pursuant to this Rule 903.b.(2) exceeds 24 hours, the Operator will seek the Director's approval to continue Venting. - (3) Combustors will be located a minimum of 100 feet from the nearest surface hole location and enclosed.